 - Calibers: 30-30 Winchester, 6.5 Mondragon, 7.65 x 54mm Argentine and 7x57mm Mauser

-(The 30-30 was a one time chambering presentation piece for President Diaz, the 7.65 cartridge was for the Argentine Army)
+(The 30-30 was a one-time chambering presentation piece for President Diaz, the 7.65 cartridge rifle was specifically designed for the Argentine Army)

 - Type of reloading mechanism: Semi-automatic, Gas operated

 - Magazine capacity: 6, 8 or 10 rounds, depending on caliber

 An 8 round en-bloc clip was used for reloading.
 The disadvantages of the en-bloc clip must have been discovered early on because this is the last Mondragon designed gun to utilize this method.
 The Model 1908 and subsequent used either stripper clips or a removable magazine.

 - Quantity: Approximately 200

 - Manufacturer: Swiss Industrial Company (SIG), Neuhausen, Switzerland